IcePanorama/HarvesterHarvester/README.md

 # HarvesterHarvester
 A tool for harvesting data out of [_Harvester_'s (DigiFX Interactive, 1996)](https://en.wikipedia.org/wiki/Harvester_(video_game)) dat files.

+This program is the first piece of a toolchain that I'm developing as I work to reverse engineering *Harvester*.
+The ultimate goal of this project is to eventually port the game to a more modern graphics framework (Raylib or OpenGL) just for fun/to teach myself the basics of reverse engineering.

+The program works in two steps:

+1. It reconstructs the original disk images that the game would've shipped with.
+   * _Note_: if you own the original game disks, this step is not needed.
+   * See [USAGE.md](.github/USAGE.md) for more details.
+2. It extracts files out of the numerous dat files that this first step produces.

 ## Installation
 ### Easiest Way
 Navigate to the [releases](https://github.com/IcePanorama/HarvesterHarvester/releases) page and download the latest zip file.
 Once downloaded, simply extract the zip file and run the appropriate executable given your operating system/architecture.